ayoubelmhamdi/CQ/src/pytorch2.md

 ## Constructing our dataset
 ## Training/validation split

-We are going to divide the samples into a training set and a validation set in LunaDataset.
+We are going to divide the samples into a training set and a validation set.

 We can create two `Dataset` instances to ensure there is strict segregation between our training data and our validation data, depending on the task at hand. we should ensures a consistent sorted order, which helps with the segregation.